codeperfectplus/BengaluruHousePriceRegression/README.md

 - [Bath](https://github.com/codePerfectPlus) – `No. of bathrooms`
 - [Balcony](https://github.com/codePerfectPlus) – `No. of the balcony`

-# How To Run
+## How To Run

 - Install python 3.6+
 - Pip insall
   - numpy
   - pandas
   - matplotlib
   - seaborn
   - sklearn

 ## Installation

-Fork Project and contribute to improve Analysis
+Fork Project and contribute to improving Analysis

 Check here for setup your notebook first time.
 [Start With Jupyter NoteBook](https://www.dataquest.io/blog/jupyter-notebook-tutorial/)

 ## Usage

 A good start with data-analysis for beginner

 ## Support

-contributers
+contributors

 ## Contributing

 Before submitting a bug, please do the following:

 Perform basic troubleshooting steps: